Atlas975/Notes/DistributedSystems/Consensus/RAFT.md

 # RAFT
 - A consensus protocol designed to be more understandable than [[Paxos|Multi-Paxos]].
 It ensures that multiple replicas agree on the sequence and state of log entries in a [[Distributed_systems|distributed system]]
 - Crucial for maintaining a consistent replicated state machine with totally-ordered client requests.
 ## RAFT leader
 - RAFT is a leader driven protocol, with the leader chosen through an election system.
 - The leader is responsible for the following:
 	- Accepting client requests and replicating them across replicas
 	- Telling other replicas when it's safe to commit log entries (using [[Remote_invocation|RPC]])
 	- Ensuring that if any log is already committed, it will eventually be present in the logs of all other replicas using the same log index (index is never rewritten)
 - Log entries also contain a term number.
 This indicates which leader committed these logs.
 This term is used as a [[Time_keeping|logical clock]].
 Replicas on older term numbers can have messages ignored

 ![[Pasted image 20240513131349.png|250|250]]
-### RAFT election
+### RAFT leader election
 - Replicas start as followers.
 A follower can become a candidate leader if it suspects there is no viable leader, which could happen if it stops receiving heartbeats from the leader.
 - Candidates request votes from other replicas.
 Becoming the leader if it gains a majority quorum